 So, God's command for the Israelites to steal from the Egyptians can be seen as a form of reparations.
 They, and their ancestors, had been defrauded of wages for 400 years by the Egyptians.
 Therefore, as a punishment on Egypt, and to correct the injustice, God took the payment by force, via the Israelites.

 The suspension of the regular rules of morality, though, is highly abnormal.
-In both of the cases we just looked at, God directly told the individuals involved, by special revelation, to do something.
+In both of the cases just referenced, God directly told the individuals involved, by special revelation, to do something.
 In those cases, God, who knows everything, has a very good reason for doing so.
 In the case of the Egyptians, He knows infinitely more about the Egyptians, and what they justly deserved, than anyone trying to stand in judgment of this account.

 God carried out judgment on the Egyptians via the Israelites, by having them steal their valuables.
 This not only served to punish the Egyptians for unjustly enslaving the Israelites, but also corrected the injustice, by giving the Israelites wealth that they and their ancestors had been defrauded of.